UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_connecting.md

 ### General

 Archer2 is a HPE Cray EX machine, built by American supercomputer company Cray, a Hewlett Packard Enterprises company.
-It contains 750,080 CPU-cores and has a theoretical performance of 28 Pflop/s.
+It contains 750,080 CPU-cores.
 It is operated by EPCC at the University of Edinburgh on behalf of EPSRC and NERC, and is the major HPC resource for UK research in engineering and in physical and environmental science.

 ### Node design